 - The Only One Allowed to Defeat You: The Nomad is her quarry, and no one else's.
 This works against her when the Twindleweed Circus captures the Nomad, and as she's arguing with them over who will take him to Don Paragon, Nomad escapes.
 The sixth episode reveals that if she can capture the Nomad for Paragon to present to El Rey, the Don will negotiate for El Rey to give some much needed magic for the Y'Dala.

 - O.O.C.
 Is Serious Business: Toth's an unflappable, hard-ass soldier who never shows fear.
-However, Don Paragon's unpleasant death, and El Rey's recruitment of her rattles Toth to the core.
+However, Don Paragon's unpleasant death and El Rey's recruitment of her rattle Toth to the core.

 - Pointy Ears: Her pointed ears are part of her Y'Dala heritage and a sign that magic is vital to her people.